-Later I remembered that I had a photo that might be retro-ish enough.
-That's only because I was a BIG fan of the movie Blade Runner when it came out in 1982.
+Later I remembered that I had a photo that might work.
+But only because I was a BIG Fan of the movie Blade Runner when it came out in 1982.
 I loved Ridley Scott's future world-scape and most of all, I loved the costuming.
-I wanted to dress in that futuristic-retro style and so I did my best to emulate the style with clothes and a Sean Young forties hairdo; which I wore to work as a waitress in an all-you-can-eat seafood restaurant in South Carolina at the time.
-I'm not sure if the hair helped regarding tips . . .
+So I did my best to emulate the futuristic-but-retro style with clothes and a Sean Young forties hairdo; which I wore to work as a waitress in an all-you-can-eat seafood restaurant in South Carolina at the time.
+Unfortunately, I'm not sure if the hair helped regarding tips . . .
 People may have feared that I was a replicant.
 They definitely pegged me as a Yankee.

 Anyway, I dug up my old Sean Young-ish photo and created my very own warning sign for my family.

-It's just one more example of how being bit of a fangirl can help you stay sane!
+It's just one more example of how Fangirl antics can help you stay sane!

 PS: I am not holding a real cigarette in the photo.

 It's rolled up paper, just so you know.

 And so are most Ridley Scott films.